msel-source/mefwriter/README.md

 such as 30kHz.
 For low frequency data, such as 250 or 500 Hz, we like 15 second blocks, which seems to be a good tradeoff between compression and ease-of-use for decompressing data later on.
 If blocks get too large, then a lot of data has to be decompressed to find what you are looking for.

+This software is licensed under the Apache software license 2.0.
+See LICENSE for details.